Date: March 2012.

 A team approach is critical, as the Live Science area is open to the general public without an appointment in the London Science Museum.
 On any given day there could be hundreds of people wanting to participate in the “Me in 3D” project.
 From a procedural standpoint, the volunteers and their parents are required to take a few moments to complete and sign a consent form, as well as a general family background form.
 Once this is completed, the volunteer must queue in the line to get his/her 3D photograph taken.

-During this wait, in preparation for the imaging session, the volunteer must fully expose the face, ears, and neck region by pulling back any hair and removing any scarves, jackets with high collars, hats, jewellery, and/or spectacles.
+During this wait, in preparation for the imaging session, the volunteer must fully expose the face, ears, and neck region by pulling back any hair and removing any scarves, jackets with high collars, hats, jewelry, and/or spectacles.
 As part of the experience, a surgical cap is available to any volunteer who wants to use it to pull back his/her hair.

 From an imaging protocol perspective, the volunteer is positioned optimally in front of the 3dMD system.
 The photographer does a final check to confirm the hair is swept back, the chin is slightly up, and all jewelry is removed and then asks the volunteers to remain ‘in repose’ (i.e. expressionless) with their mouth closed.
 When the subject is ready, the photographer clicks the trigger button and the 3dMD system takes nine photographs in only 1.5 milliseconds.
 The intelligent 3dMD software generates a 3D surface image using a sophisticated technique called Stereo Photogrammetry.